 Hardcore FIRE fighters aim to save up to 70% of their annual income so that they have the financial freedom to retire early.
 While that is quite an uphill battle for many of us, a less extreme form of FIRE is to make sure we have enough for retirement.
 But how does one truly know what’s enough?
 And many of us fear we don’t have enough…

-One good gauge is the Manage Your Money function through the retirement planning feature on DBS NAV Planner, which can estimate if you’re on track for life’s major financial goals such as retirement.
+One good gauge is the Map Your Money function through the retirement planning feature on DBS NAV Planner, which can estimate if you’re on track for life’s major financial goals such as retirement.

 It gives you an insight into your cashflow projection as far as 50 years ahead, AND can also track your progress towards achieving your retirement goal, whether it’s FIRE or not.